What this verse from Thiruvalluvar’s ‘Thirukkural’ says about the state’s relationship with farmers

 keduka ulagiyatri yaan

-If even one person must beg for a living
+If begging must even be a source of living

-Let god be a beggar and die of hunger
+Let god wander the world as a beggar

 We have seen a kural on the farmer, and now a kural on the shame that even one person begging for a living must cause to all of humanity, resulting in the poet’s cursing god.
 What could a kural on accursed untouchability be?
 It has to be this: